-By Kate Sullivan, Allure magazine
+By Sarah Wexler, Allure magazine

 Blog Posts by Allure Daily Beauty Reporter

 By Sarah Wexler, Allure magazineRead More »from Are You Gaga for Beauty Marks?

 By Elizabeth Angell, Allure magazineRead More »from What Beauty Lies Do You Tell Yourself?

 With a few notable exceptions (most of whom work here as beauty editors) most of my friends fancy themselves low-maintenance.
 They claim that they're too busy for elaborate makeup routines.
 They told their wedding-day makeup artist that they wanted a "natural look."
 They assure me that they would never consider plastic surgery.
 But here's the thing: I think most of them are much higher maintenance than they want to admit to me-or even to themselves.

 Related: How to Age Like a Supermodel

 One friend recently told me that while she thinks of herself as having good skin and would never think of shopping for foundation, she won't leave the house without tinted moisturizer.
 Another friend told me that she almost never wears makeup.
 She was, at the time, sporting a pretty expert (if subtle) smokey eye, which I pointed out to her.
 And yet another friend recently told me "I always think I have good enough eyebrows that I can groom them myself with just a

 By Sarah Wexler, Allure magazineRead More »from Behold the 46-Year-Old Bathing Suit Body

 Just in time for swimsuit season, Vogue Italia featured a gorgeous, lithe cover model in a bikini.
 The big surprise: she's 46!
 The model is Kristen McMenamy, who also wore a swimsuit on the Chanel runway this week (above).